 See the MS Hydrology Handbook for full details.

 Undergraduate course prerequisites in mathematics and science include:

 - College chemistry: 2-semester sequence in inorganic/analytical chemistry

 - College physics: 2-semester sequence, one course in mechanics and one course in electricity/magnetism or optics/thermodynamics

 - Mathematics: Calculus 1, calculus 2, vector calculus, and introductory differential equations

-- Statistics: 1 semester in statistics for the physical sciences or engineering
+- Statistics: 1 semester in statistics or probability theory for the physical sciences or engineering